RafalM3211/testy-kierowcy-frontend/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run server`

-Runns application backend

-### `npm run convert-wmv`

-Converts all .wmv videos to .mp4 in database media directory.
-This script is a batch file so it works only on windows.
-Migration to node script is planned in future.
-All official driving license question medias are stored on goverment driving license site ([https://www.gov.pl/web/infrastruktura/prawo-jazdy]) and all video files there have .wmv extension which is not supported in browsers.

 ### `npm run build`